 The Kean University policies on Computer and Information Resources include but are not limited to the list below:

-1. You must not use a computer ID that was not assigned by the Kean Office of Computer and Information Services (OCIS).
+- You must not use a computer ID that was not assigned by the Kean Office of Information Technology (IT).
 You may not try in any way to obtain a password for another’s computer ID.
 You may not attempt to disguise the identity of the account or machine you are using.

-2. You must not us the OCIS resources to gain unauthorized access to remote computers.
+- You must not use the IT resources to gain unauthorized access to remote computers.
 If you abuse the networks to which the University belongs or the computers at other sites connected to those networks, the University will treat this matter as an abuse of your Kean University computing privileges.

 Kean University is a member of JvNCnet.
 JvNCnet provides Kean University with computer data connectivity to other member organizations and the Internet.